Can I use your pellet on my pellet grill / pellet smoker?

 Can I use your pellets on my mushroom farm?

 If you did, you wouldn’t be the first mushroom farmer to use our pellets, but to be honest, we don’t know much about it.
-See our “What kids of woods do you use in your pellets?”
+See our “What kinds of woods do you use in your pellets?”
 FAQ for more info.
 If you are asking this question, you likely know a lot more about mushroom farming than we do.

 Are you hiring?
 Can I fill out an employment application?